bcgov/CONN-CCBC-portal/db/README.md

 - `util_functions`: for any function used primarily to increase code reuse, either in the public or private schema
 - `views`: all views go in there

+### No verify scripts

+Our schema changes are tested via pgTap, made in transactions, and continuously tested, providing many guardrails against accidental changes.
+The `verify` scripts are a way for sqitch to

+> Verify that a database is valid relative to the plan and the verification scripts for each deployed change.

+We consider these files unnecessary given all of other guardrails mentioned above, and therefore recommend to not create them.

+You can skip the creation of verify scripts by using `sqitch add --without verify`

 ### Updating after release

 Once a change is released, updating the deploy script is not possible.
 To update the object, the following options are available: